delfick/credo/README.rst

 Essentially, it's a credential management program written with amazon credentials in mind.
-It uses your ssh key pairs to keep your credentials encrypted on disk untill you need to use them.
+It uses your ssh key pairs to keep your credentials encrypted on disk until you need to use them.

 Installation
 ------------